 There are many good and many bad sushi places.
 Many, many bad sushi places.
 I’ve walked out of places before I was even seated, and I’ve also left food on my plate that wasn’t up to par (how rude, I know).
-There are details that I have noted over the years that have helped me identify whether or not I want to dine in a particular sushi-ya where I’ve never been, and I thought to share them with both of you who still read my blog.
+There are details that I have noted over the years that have helped me identify whether or not I want to dine in a particular sushi-ya where I’ve never been, and I thought to share them with both of you who still read my site.
 When traveling and in an unfamiliar city, I often seek out sushi and here are my tips to find a good place, and determine the quality of its offerings.

 What to Look For: